thatfoogabriel/waffle-hacks-2023/README.md

 `C:\...\waffle-hacks-2023\client> cd ..`

-now you can use npm start to open the website
+use npm start to run the website and the server

 `C:\...\waffle-hacks-2023> npm start`